Department Website: http://macss.uchicago.edu

 Outside of their course work, all MA students are expected to attend our weekly Computation Workshop, where advanced scholars and invited guests present drafts of their research for critique and discussion.

-Students who wish to pursue a joint BA/MA degree should consult first with their College adviser, then with the senior adviser for joint BA/MA programs (Pete Segall, email@example.com), and finally with the associate dean of students (Kelly Pollock, firstname.lastname@example.org) in the Autumn Quarter of their third year.
+Students who wish to pursue a joint BA/MA degree should consult with their College adviser and with the associate dean of students (Kelly Pollock, email@example.com) in the Autumn Quarter of their third year.

 Any questions about the Master of Arts in Computational Social Science can be directed to our managing director (Chad Cyrenne, firstname.lastname@example.org).